pkounoudis/PythonFlaskUdemy/Flask_notes/MicroBlog_Project/README.md

-A microblog project, with α MongoDB implementation.
+A microblog project, with a MongoDB implementation.